haroldtreen/haroldtreen.github.io/_posts/2017-03-16-two-months-of-tech-interviews.md

 Now that it's all over, what tips would I have for past me?

 - **Prepare early:** Interviews are a whole other skill-set - you can't just wing it.
-- **Clean up your resume:** Squishing a years worth of activities into 1 item is confusing.
+- **Clean up your resume:** Squishing a year's worth of activities into one item is confusing.
 It's better to break things up properly and skip some details.
 - **Focus on referrals:** It might be easier to upload your resume everywhere, but your chances are way higher with referrals.
 - **Research the companies:** Interviews are much more interesting if you can go in knowing what they're working on and why you want to contribute.
 - **Write more code by hand:** Interviewing involves a ton of communication.
 How you work through the problem is just as important as coding the final solution.
 Practice that thought process.
 - **Focus on interviewing resources:** Things like HackerRank are fun because you get to write code and test it out.
 But working code isn't everything.
 Resources like "Cracking The Coding Interview" give in depth explanations of all the other things interviewers are looking for.
 Did you realize there's a faster solution that uses more memory?
-Or that assuming a sorted input let's you cut the runtime in half?
+Or that assuming a sorted input lets you cut the runtime in half?
 - **Accept the circumstances:** Some interviews are frustrating.
 Others are great.
 Analyzing the problems with one over the other never helps.
 The system isn't perfect, but it's what you have to work with.
 Do the best that you can with it.
 - **Calm.
 Down.:** Stop worrying about the pros and cons of job A vs. B. Chances are they're both equally amazing for completely different reasons.
 Flip a coin.
 Make a choice.
 The second you do, you'll move on and be excited for what lies ahead.